gustav-mb/PRDAT-assignments/Assignment 9/README.md

 >
 > **`ADD`:**
 >
-> To execute `ADD` the two values at the top of the stack  are  popped first.
-To do this we untag the two values at the top of the stack.
-We then add these values together and tag the result.
+> To execute `ADD`, the two values at the top of the stack are popped, untagged and added together.
+The result is then tagged and pushed to the stack.
 >
 > **`CSTI i`:**
 >
-> To execute `CST i` the abstract machine looks up the CSTI instruction in the program array `p` with the index of the program counter `pc` (which is post incremented afterwards by 1).
+> To execute `CST i`, the abstract machine looks up the CSTI instruction in the program array `p` with the index of the program counter `pc` (which is post incremented afterwards by 1).
 The integer found is then tagged and pushed to the stack at the stack pointer plus 1.
 >
 > **`NIL`:**
 >
->To execute `NIL` the value at the stack pointer is set to 0.
+> To execute `NIL`, the value at the stack pointer is set to 0 (thereby signifying a reference, since LSB is 0).
 Afterwards the stackpointer is incremented to prepare for the next command.
 >
 > **`IFZERO`:**
 >
-> To execute `IFZERO` The word at the stackpointer is saved in local variable v.
+> To execute `IFZERO`, the word at the stackpointer is saved in local variable v.
 Then the stackpointer is decremented.
 First we check whether or not v is an integer.
-Then we check if the integer is equal to zero.
-If that is the case, then the next instruction will the one after the current instruction.
-If not, it will jump to the instruction after that
+If true, we untag v and check if it is 0, If that is the case, then the next instruction will the one after the current instruction.
+If not, it will jump to the instruction after that (by incrementing `pc`).
 >
 > **`CONS`:**
 >
-> To execute `CONS` the abstract machine first allocates a 2-byte header to the heap with a CONSTAG (0).
-This returns a pointer to the created cons cell.
-It then adds the two values from the stack to the cons cell and adds the pointer to the cons cell to the stack.
+> To execute `CONS`, the abstract machine first allocates a word pointer of size 2.
+It then adds the two top values from the stack to the cons cell and adds the pointer to the cons cell to the stack.
 >
 > **`CAR`:**
 >
 > To execute `CAR`, the word saved at the stackpointers location is saved.
-If the reference is 0, then the reference is null and the program returns.
-If it is a valid reference, then the value at the stackpointer location will be set to the first block of the word(p[1]).
+If the reference is 0, then the reference is `nil` and the program returns.
+If it is a valid reference, then the value at the stackpointer location will be set to the first block of the word (`p[1]`).
 >
 > **`SETCAR`:**
 >